james-see/python-examples/README.md

 This twitter example connects to twitter and searches either a random string or terms you set via the terminal with the -s 'search terms'.

 Terminal Example:

  <code>$ python pattern-example-twitter.py -s 'Hello World'</code>

 ## Tor Connect Example
 Tor (The Onion Router) has a particular socks port and connection setup that needs configured to connect in Python.
 This example shows you how.

+## Google Search Example
+The Google seach portion of the pattern library is very useful.
+This example shows you that you can compare the popularity of phrases or sets of terms together using percentages and the sort() command.
+It selects 10 random words to search on from the imported included dictionary list that is in the assets folder.

+Terminal Example:

+<code>$ python pattern-example-google.py -c 'sexy'</code>

+Returns:

+<code>89.13% "sexy seemed"
+2.17% "sexy impassive"
+1.09% "sexy spiegels"
+1.09% "sexy slumping"
+1.09% "sexy quietuses"
+1.09% "sexy noncooperation"
+1.09% "sexy miriness"
+1.09% "sexy incompliancy"
+1.09% "sexy evaporators"
+1.09% "sexy cudgeler"</code>